apache/cloudstack-docs-rn/source/compat.rst

 -  CentOS 6.2+ with KVM
 -  Red Hat Enterprise Linux 6.2 with KVM
 -  XenServer versions 6.1, 6.2 SP1 and 6.5 with latest hotfixes

+      .. note:: It is now required to enable HA on the XenServer pool in order to recover from a pool-master failure.
+Please refer to the `XenServer documentation <http://docs.vmd.citrix.com/XenServer/6.5.0/1.0/en_gb/>`_.

 -  VMware versions 5.0 Update 3a, 5.1 Update 2a, and 5.5 Update 2
 -  Bare metal hosts are supported, which have no hypervisor.
 These hosts can run the following operating systems: